Chart Color Schemes

 Age

-The median age in Iluka - Burns Beach is 43 years, which is higher than Greater Perth's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that individuals aged 55-64 years make up 17.6% of the population, a figure notably higher than both Greater Perth's and the national average of 11.2%.
-Conversely, those aged 25-34 years constitute only 6.1%, which is smaller than in Greater Perth.
-Between 2021 and present, the proportion of individuals aged 65 to 74 years has increased from 8.4% to 10.7%, while those aged 75 to 84 years have risen from 2.4% to 4.0%.
-Meanwhile, the proportion of individuals aged 45 to 54 years has decreased from 19.4% to 16.8%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Iluka - Burns Beach's age structure.
-The number of individuals aged 65 to 74 years is projected to rise by 788 people (66%), from 1,197 to 1,986.
-Notably, the combined age groups of 65 and above are expected to account for 74% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the populations aged 0 to 4 years and 5 to 14 years are projected to decline.
+The median age in Iluka - Burns Beach is 43 years, which is considerably higher than Greater Perth's average of 37 years and substantially exceeds the national average of 38 years.
+The age profile shows that individuals aged 55-64 years make up a particularly prominent group at 17.6%, while those aged 25-34 years are comparatively smaller at 6.1% compared to Greater Perth's population.
+This concentration of the 55-64 age group is well above the national average of 11.2%.
+Between 2021 and present, the 65 to 74 age group has grown from 8.4% to 10.7%, while the 75 to 84 age group increased from 2.4% to 4.0%.
+Conversely, the 45 to 54 age group has declined from 19.4% to 16.8%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Iluka - Burns Beach's age structure.
+The 65 to 74 age cohort is projected to rise substantially, with an increase of 788 people (66%) from 1,197 to 1,986.
+Notably, the combined age groups of 65 and above will account for 74% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 0 to 4 and 5 to 14 age cohorts are expected to experience population declines.